Q.4.Study the picture and answer the question that follows:

 g.
 Dams can affect the natural flow of rivers, which can cause poor sediment flow and excessive sedimentation.
 This can lead to rockier stream beds and poorer habitats for aquatic life.

-Q.24.
+or any relevant points Q.24.
 Suggest few measures to solve underemployment situation in rural areas in India.

 When more number of persons are engaged in work than the requirement is called under employment.